belle2/basf2/online_book/prerequisites/ssh.rst

     ssh username@servername.domain

-However SSH has become much more powerful than this if you know how to use it correctly. so in this section we will try to go through all the helpful features you should know when working remotely.
+However SSH has become much more powerful than this if you know how to use it correctly.
+So in this section we will try to go through all the helpful features you should know when working remotely.

 But first we need to talk a bit about security, especially encryption.